 African American Narratives LIBS214/314

-Because there is no one monolithic "African American community," studies a broad sampling of various narratives dealing with African American experiences.
+There is no one monolithic "African American community;" therefore, this broad sampling of narratives studies African American experiences.
 Some of the themes explored deal with questions of identity and community, assimilation and nationalism, interracial relations, classroom and artistic freedom.